rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 Update the python package
 -------------------------

 When the package is modified, we need to update the server version.
-Firs :ref:`activatevirtualenv`.
 Then:

 .. code-block:: bash